brhamon/astro/README.md

 Basic vector astronomy using NOVAS

+"The Naval Observatory Vector Astronomy Software (NOVAS) is a source-code library in Fortran, C and Python that provides common astrometric quantities and transformations.
+It can supply, in one or two function calls, the instantaneous celestial position of any star or planet in a variety of coordinate systems."
+_NOVAS C 3.1 Guide_

+This project uses the NOVAS C-library to calculate the sky positions of the planets, Sun and Moon, from an observer at a fixed location on Earth.

+It leverages the general purpose planet ephemeris file DE430, published 15-Aug-2013 by the National Aeronautics and Space Administration (NASA) Jet Propulsion Laboratory (JPL).
+Following the instructions below, you will download the text files that make up DE430, along with Fortran code that parses these and produces a binary ephemeris file for your architecture.
+Once the binary DE430 is built and tested, you will use it to build an example program in the NOVAS C distribution.

+Finally, a small application included in this project, `planets`, can be built to demonstrate some of the capabilities of NOVAS.

+The NOVAS C distribution and JPL Ephemeris and utility software are free to download from the publishers.
+Neither is provided here.

 ### Instructions for creating binary JPL Ephemeris DE430

 These instructions were tested on FC19 and FC20 x86_64 Linux.